Rahul-Y-Kumar/SCT_CS_01/README.md

 Enter the key value (1-26): 3

-Enter the text to Decrypt: khoor zruog
+Enter the text to Decrypt: udkxonxpdu

-Decrypted Text: hello world
+Decrypted Text: rahulkumar
 ------------------------------------------------------------------------------------

 ## 🛠️ How to Run